Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/06 - Implementing File Watching.md

 ![[Pasted image 20251214070019.png]]

-To illustrate how this works:
+You'd think to illustrate how this works:

 - **Agent 1** creates files and eventually generates `script.js`.
 - **Agent 2** is supposed to minify `script.js` once it exists.